Polyphemus: Ancient sources

 After the giant returns in the evening and eats two more of the men, Odysseus offers Polyphemus some strong and undiluted wine given to him earlier on his journey.
 Drunk and unwary, the giant asks Odysseus his name, promising him a guest-gift if he answers.
-Odysseus tells him "Οὖτις", which means "nobody" and Polyphemus promises to eat this "Nobody" last of all.
+Odysseus tells him "Οὖτις", which means "nobody", and Polyphemus promises to eat this "Nobody" last of all.
 With that, he falls into a drunken sleep.
-Odysseus takes a wooden stake he had earlier hardened in the fire, returns it to the fire until it is glowing hot, and drives it into Polyphemus's eye.
+Odysseus and his men take a wooden stake they had earlier hardened in the fire, return it to the fire until it is glowing hot, and drive it into Polyphemus's eye.
 When Polyphemus shouts for help from his fellow giants, saying that "Nobody" has hurt him, they think Polyphemus is being afflicted by divine power and recommend prayer as the answer.

 In the morning, the blind Cyclops lets the sheep out to graze, feeling their backs to ensure that the men are not escaping.
 However, Odysseus and his men have tied themselves to the undersides of the animals and so get away.
 As he sails off with his men, Odysseus boastfully reveals his real name, an act of hubris that was to cause problems for him later.
-Polyphemus prays to his father, Poseidon, for revenge and casts huge rocks towards the ship, which Odysseus barely escapes.
+Polyphemus prays to his father, Poseidon, for revenge and casts huge rocks towards the ship, which Odysseus barely dodges.

 The story reappears in later Classical literature.
 In Cyclops, the 5th-century BC play by Euripides, a chorus of satyrs offers comic relief from the grisly story of how Polyphemus is punished for his impious behaviour in not respecting the rites of hospitality.
-In this play, Polyphemus claims to be a pederast, revealing to Odysseus that he takes more pleasure in boys than in women, and tries to take the satyr Silenus, whom he kept together with his sons as slaves on Mount Etna in Sicily, calling him "my Ganymede".
+Euripides' Polyphemus is depicted as sophisticated and intellectually analogous to sophists of Euripides' time.
+In Cyclops both Odysseus and the Cyclops employ deft and appropriative rhetorical manipulation, "aggressive sophistry that reduces men to meat, and fine talk to deceptive barter".
+In this play, Polyphemus claims to be a pederast, and tries to take the satyr Silenus, whom he kept together with his sons as slaves on Mount Etna in Sicily, calling him "my Ganymede".
 The scene is infused with low comedy, specifically from the chorus, and Polyphemus is made to look silly: he is drunk when he explains his sexual desire, Silenus is too old to play the part of the young lover, and he himself will be subjected to penetration—with the wooden spike.